-Police officer killed and 6 others wounded during hours-long standoff in South Carolina
+They went in to serve a warrant and were met with a barrage of bullets

 "These officers went there unknowing the firepower this suspect had," Florence County Sheriff Kenney Boone said.

-The seven officers who were wounded could not get away, Boone said, because gunfire was being shot all over.
+The seven officers who were wounded could not get away, he said.

-"He had an advantage and the officers couldn't get to the ones that were down," Boone said.
+"He had an advantage, and the officers couldn't get to the ones that were down," Boone said.

-As the suspect barricaded himself in the home with children, authorities used a mine-resistant ambush protected (MRAP) vehicle -- something usually associated with war zones -- to get all the wounded officers to safety, Boone said.
+As the suspect barricaded himself in the home with children, authorities used a mine-resistant ambush protected, or MRAP, vehicle -- something usually associated with war zones -- to get all the wounded officers to safety, Boone said.

-Video footage recorded after the shooting shows a bloody police vest and blood spatter on the ground as yellow tape goes up around the scene.
+Video footage after the shooting shows a bloody police vest and blood spatter on the ground as yellow tape goes up around the scene.

 'Selfless acts of bravery'

-President Donald Trump and South Carolina lawmakers offered prayers for the victims.
+President Donald Trump and South Carolina lawmakers also offered prayers for the victims.

 "My thoughts and prayers are with the Florence County Sheriff's Office and the Florence Police Department tonight, in South Carolina.
-We are forever grateful for what our Law Enforcement Officers do 24/7/365," the President wrote on social media.
+We are forever grateful for what our Law Enforcement Officers do 24/7/365," Trump tweeted Wednesday night.

 Related Content

-Note: UPDATE: This story has been updated to reflect new reporting about the search warrant.